vulinh64/vulinh64.github.io/blog/2025-07-21-funny-java-comments.md

 ![bad url](img/2025-07-21-img-0003.png)

-The Jakarta team was frustrated because the `NamespaceContext` interface contract specifies that `getNamespaceURI` should never return `null`, but some implementations don't honor this contract.
-This forced the team to add a frustrating workaround in the code to handle these non-compliant cases, ensuring robustness against such violations.
+The Jakarta team was dealing with a classic case of "the spec says one thing, reality does another."
+The `NamespaceContext` interface contract clearly specifies that `getNamespaceURI` should never return `null`.
+Simple, right?

+Wrong.
+Some implementations completely ignore this contract, forcing the Jakarta team to add this begrudging workaround.
+You can practically feel their exasperation seeping through the comment: they're essentially saying, "We know this shouldn't happen according to the rules, but here we are, coding defensively against people who can't read specifications."

+It's the programming equivalent of putting up a "Wet Floor" sign for a floor that should never be wet in the first place.

 </details>